aengl/turtle-cv/README.md

 - **Data-oriented**: All data for your CV should be contained in a [single file](__tests__/cv.yml) that is completely design agnostic, and thus easy to maintain.

 - **Extensible**: All design decisions are made by themes, which are [Pug templates](https://github.com/pugjs/pug).
-You can easily hack an existing theme without cloning the repository.
-A theme can be based on another, simply adjusting some colors (check the [dark theme](themes/dark) for reference).
+You can easily hack an existing theme without even cloning the repository.
+A theme can be [based on another](themes/dark/theme.pug), simply [adjusting some colors](themes/dark/theme.css).
+Multiple languages are [supported as well](themes/default/text.pug).

 - **Simple**: All you need is your YAML file.
 The CLI can be used without installation, as long as you have `nodejs` installed.